Lithuanian Air Force: After 1992

 On 23 January 1992, the Minister of Defense signed an order establishing the staff for the Aviation Base of the Aviation Service.
 But an actual base in the Šiauliai airport territory (Barysiai airfield) was not established until March, when all the infrastructure, buildings, territory and 24 An-2 aircraft were transferred from Lithuanian Airlines to the Aviation Service of the Ministry of Defense in January 1992.
 On 12 June 1992, the first time after regaining the independence of Lithuania, An-2 aircraft, marked with the double cross of Vytis on its wings – the distinguishing sign of Lithuanian Air Force – took off from Barysiai airfield.
 This date is considered to be the Aviation Base foundation date.
 In February 1993 four L-39C Albatros aircraft were brought from Kyrgyzstan.

 After 1 March 1993 Aviation Service was reformed to the Lithuanian Air Force and Aviation Base was renamed the First Aviation Base of the Lithuanian Air Force.
 In January 1994 Lithuania officially applied for NATO membership.
 From 1995 to 1999, the First Aviation Base was relocated to Zokniai aerodrome nearby Šiauliai, which was used for fighter wing, radio-electronic fight and reconnaissance squadrons dislocation during the Soviet occupation.
 By the decree of the Minister of Defense of the Republic of Lithuania Linas Linkevičius, the First Aviation Base and the Second Aviation Base were reorganized into the Lithuanian Air Force Aviation Base as of 1 October 2004.
 Up to 2004, there were only light attack jet aircraft and transport aircraft located at the Air Base, after the reconstruction of First and Second Air Bases, helicopters are located at the Air Base too.

 In 2007, two L-39ZA aircraft underwent extension of technical resources in Romania.
 Maintenance works included exhaustive check-up of the aircraft units and major engine repairs.
 New navigation equipment GNS 530 was installed and radio communication sets changed in pilot cabins.
 These planes are used to train fighter control officers in air policing mission and fighter command officers.
 Furthermore, a complex program of capital overhaul, upgrade and modernisation of the Air Force's helicopters Mi-8 and twin engine short-range transport aircraft L-410 was conducted.

+Sometime before August 2023 Lithuania donated 2 Mi-8s to Ukraine.

+In April 2024, Lithuanian Air Force donated a decommissioned, disassembled Aero L-39ZA Albatros to Ukraine.

 Structure

-The Lithuanian Air Force Headquarters and the Airspace Surveillance and Control Command are located in Kaunas, while the Air Space Control Centre and the Baltic Air Surveillance Network's Regional Airspace Surveillance Coordination Centre (RASCC) are located nearby in Karmėlava.
-Air Base, and Air Force Armament and Equipment Repair Depot are located at Šiauliai Air Base.
-The Air Defence Battalion, formed in 2000, is located in Radviliškis.
+The Lithuanian Air Force Headquarters and the Airspace Surveillance and Control Command are located in Kaunas.
+The Air Surveillance and Control Command reports to the Baltic Air Surveillance Network's Regional Airspace Surveillance Coordination Centre (RASCC) co-located in Karmėlava, which in turn reports to CAOC Uedem.
+The Air Base, and Armament and Equipment Repair Depot are based at Šiauliai Air Base.
+The Air Defence Battalion is based in Radviliškis.